top of page

 Understanding stereotypes

-Gender stereotypes are consensual beliefs about the typical attributes of women and men, which can have far-reaching consequences because they affect the perception and evaluation of the targets of stereotypes.
-The thus can limit individuals' possibilities in counter-stereotypical roles and domains, such as women in masculine leadership roles or men in early childcare and education.
-My research seeks to uncover the origins and consequences of stereotypes by documenting how gender stereotypes vary across both time and cultures.
+Gender stereotypes are widely shared beliefs about the typical attributes of women and men, which affect how people perceive and react to individual women and men.
+They thus can limit individuals' possibilities in counter-stereotypical roles and domains, such as women in masculine leadership roles or men in early childcare and education.
+My research seeks to understand how the positioning of women and men in the social structures of society informs gender stereotypes.

 Eagly, A. H., Nater, C., Miller, D., Kaufmann, M., & Sczesny, S. (2020).
 Gender stereotypes have changed: A cross-temporal meta-analysis of U.S. public opinion polls from 1946-2018.
 American Psychologist, 75, 301-315. https://doi.org/10.1037/amp0000494 (PDF)